 Working at height:

 Many construction sites involve working at height.
-This is a major cause of accidents said to cause almost half of all construction site deaths over the last five years.
-Hazards from working at height include lack of guardrails and inadequate edge protection, unsecured ladders, loose tools and more.
+This is a major cause of accidents and caused almost half of all construction site deaths over the last five years.
+Hazards from working at height include lack of guardrails, inadequate edge protection, unsecured ladders and loose tools.

 Exposure to dust, debris and toxins:

-Working long-term in a dusty (including silica dust, wood dust and lower toxicity dusts) and toxic environment can have harmful consequences.
+Working long-term in a dusty and toxic environment can have harmful consequences.
 It can lead to issues such as occupational asthma, lung cancer, silicosis and chronic obstructive pulmonary disease (COPD).

 The HSE estimated the number of workers with work-related hearing problems to be at around 23,000 from 2015/16 to 2017/18.
-This is caused by extended exposure to repetitive or sudden loud noises which can lead to permanent deafness.
+Workers being exposed to repetitive or sudden loud noises is the cause.
+This can lead to permanent deafness.

-Did you know that there are over twice as many deaths from electrocution in the construction industry compared to other industries?
-As well as tools, employees are also at risk of electrocution from their proximity to overhead cables and power lines.
+Twice as many workers die from electrocution in the construction industry compared to other industries.
+As well as tools, employees are also at risk of electrocution from being near to overhead cables and power lines.

-There were 14,000 work-related cases of stress, depression or anxiety in the construction sector.
-Long working hours, working away or alone & working to strict deadlines can all contribute poor mental health.
+14,000 construction workers suffered with stress, depression or anxiety due to work.
+Long working hours, working alone & working to strict deadlines can all contribute to poor mental health.
 Taking care of yourself mentally is just as much of a priority as taking care of yourself physically.

 Health & Safety guidelines for construction workers:

-It is ultimately your employer who is responsible for health & safety.
-However it is also your responsibility to comply with all health and safety rules and regulations on the construction site you’re working on.
+Your employer is responsible for health & safety.
+However, it is also your responsibility to comply with all health and safety rules and regulations.

 - Ensure you locate the HSE poster in the site office.
 Familiarise yourself with your employers and your own responsibilities.
 It will also detail the steps you need to follow if there is a health and safety concern on site.